What is a VPF?

 Documents Required to Open a VPF Account

-Below mentioned are the documents that are in order to open a VPF account:
+Below mentioned are the documents that are required to open a VPF account:

 - An employee needs to submit the company registration certificate with the Ministery of Finance (MoF)